-Credit repair: What is it and how it works
+Credit repair: What it is and how it works

 Having good credit can help in lots of ways, from increasing the chance of being approved for a mortgage to possibly getting a better rate on car insurance.
 But for people with poor or less-than-perfect credit, better credit can seem out of reach.